Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Method

 \paragraph{Set guidance loss.} By the permutation-invariant nature of the transformer, the prediction order cannot be determined.
 This raises a question: how can we match the predictions with corresponding queries?
-To answer the question, we introduce a \sgl that forces each prediction to associate with a specific sentence query.
+To address this problem, we introduce a \sgl that forces each prediction to be associated with a particular language query.
 Given $K$ input queries, $N$ proposals are uniformly partitioned into $K$ subsets.
 The proposals within the $j$th subset are trained to predict the $j$th query by \sgl.
 Formally, we denote the probability that the prediction corresponds to the target query $q_i$ (\ie, softmaxed correspondence) as $\hat p_{\sigma(i)}(q_i)$ for the prediction with index $\sigma(i)$.
-The \sgl is simply defined as a negative log-likelihood loss: \eqnsm{guidance_loss}{\mathcal{L}_{sg}(q_i) = -\sum_i \log \hat p_{\sigma(i)}(q_i) \,.} While all proposals collaboratively predict a set of timespans via parallel decoding, the \sgl leads proposals to predict target-specific timespans.
+The \sgl is simply defined as a negative log-likelihood loss: \eqnsm{guidance_loss}{\mathcal{L}_{sg}(q_i) = -\sum_i \log \hat p_{\sigma(i)}(q_i) \,.} While all proposals collaboratively predict a set of time segments via parallel decoding, the \sgl leads proposals to predict target-specific time segments.